MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 A skill and skill consumer are separate bots, and you publish them independently.
 A skill needs to include additional logic to send an `endOfConversation` activity when it completes, so that the skill consumer knows when to stop forwarding activities to the skill.

 A root bot implements at least two HTTP endpoints, one for receiving activities from the user and one for receiving activities from skills.
 The skill consumer needs to pair code that receives the HTTP method request from the skill with a skill handler.
-It requires added logic for managing a skill, such as when to invoke or cancel the skill, and so on.
+It requires added logic for managing a skill, such as when to call or cancel the skill, and so on.
 In addition to the usual bot and adapter objects, the consumer includes a few skill-related objects, used to exchange activities with the skill.

 This diagram outlines the flow of activities from the user to the root bot to a skill and back again.